igorbdamata/BurstBaloonsDS/README.md

 ![](https://github.com/igorbdamata/BurstBaloonsDS/blob/main/Project/GIFs/GIF4.gif)

 ## Credits
+The game was made for Ludos Aurum
 - The game was programmed by Igor B. da Mata
 - The song was made by Igor B. da Mata
-- The SFX was made by Luciano Ramos
+- The SFXs was made by Luciano Ramos
 - All graphics were drawn by Luciano Ramos
 - The game design was made by Igor B. da Mata and Luciano Ramos